 Can Couples Live Together If Care Needs Differ?

 Families often worry about spouses when one partner requires memory care, and the other does not.
+In many cases, couples can remain closely connected even if care needs differ.

-- Visit daily
+- Visit regularly

 - Participate in shared activities when appropriate

+Each situation is unique, and memory care professionals work with families to determine what arrangement best supports both partners.
 If you are asking what to do when assisted living is no longer enough for one spouse, discussing options early can help preserve closeness while ensuring proper support.

 Supporting Families Through the Emotional Impact

 Care transitions affect more than the resident.
 The Centers for Disease Control and Prevention reports that family caregivers experience higher levels of stress and depression compared to non-caregivers.
+Increasing professional support can reduce day-to-day strain and help family visits focus more on time together rather than constant oversight.

 Respite care at Encore at Hugo can also provide short-term relief for caregivers who need time to travel, rest, or evaluate next steps.
 Encore’s respite stays have a minimum of 14 days, offering flexibility while maintaining continuity of care.